Groupe Union Défense

-Groupe Union Défense (originally named Groupe Union Droit), better known as GUD, is a French far-right students' union formed in the 1960s.
+Groupe Union Défense (originally named Groupe Union Droit), better known as GUD, was a French far-right students' union formed in the 1960s.
 After a period of inactivity it relaunched in 2022.

 The GUD was based in Panthéon-Assas University, a law school in Paris.

+On 26 June 2024, the French government ordered the dissolution of the GUD.

 Ideology

 Formed as far-right, anti-communist youth organization, in the mid-1980s, the GUD turned toward support of the Third Position movements and "national revolutionary" theories, as well as embracing anti-Zionism, anti-Americanism and support for Hafez al-Assad.

 Culture

 GUD took as symbol the Celtic cross and the comic black rats (rats noirs).

 Some music groups of Rock identitaire français had connections with GUD.